jannewaren/yaxt/README.md

 * Search for a tag in two places:
   * Listing entries
   * Show entry
-* Performance: go trough the file nodes once, and then search "in live mode"
 * Ignores case-sensitivity in either direction when search for a node

 Cons: